cloudevents/spec/discovery/spec.md

 The `id` and `epoch` attributes of the Services MAY be omitted.
 In such cases the discovery endpoint MUST assign an appropriate value to the omitted field(s).
 An appropriate `id` MUST be globally unique.
-An appropriate `epoch` MUST be greater than the any existing `epoch` for a service with the same `id`.
+An appropriate `epoch` MUST be greater than the existing `epoch` for a service with the same `id`.
 When an `id` is provided any existing Service definition with that `id` MUST be completely replaced by the Service definition in the request.
 If an `epoch` is given in the request it MUST be greater than the